-Your child's caregiver will examine your child's eye, nose, and face.
+Your child's healthcare provider will examine your child's eye, nose, and face.
 Your child may need any of the following:

-- Vision test: This test checks your child's vision, eye movement, and eye pressure.
+- A vision test checks your child's vision, eye movement, and eye pressure.

 How is periorbital cellulitis treated?

-With treatment, periorbital cellulitis usually goes away within 2 weeks.
+Periorbital cellulitis usually goes away within 2 weeks with treatment.
 Your child may need any of the following:

 What are the risks of periorbital cellulitis?

 Without treatment, the infection can spread to other parts of your child's body.
-Your child may need to stay in the hospital to treat these infections.
-Infections that spread to the eye can lead to vision loss.
+Infections in the eye can cause vision loss.
 Infections that spread to the brain can be life-threatening.

-- Have your child wear proper safety equipment: Protect his face from injury during sports and other activities.
+- Have your child wear proper safety equipment.
+Protect his or her face from injury during sports and other activities.

 - You see red streaks on the skin of the infected area.

-- Your child's eye is more red, swollen, or starts to drain pus.
+- Your child's eye is more red and swollen, or starts to drain pus.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.